Agrifood

 Key figures 2023

-of turn-over, the food sector is the largest industrial sector of Wallonia
+the food sector is the largest industrial sector of Wallonia

 In pictures